Re-entry Information for Families

 The Northern Gateway Public Schools 2020-21 COVID-19 Re-entry Handbook outlines in detail the strategies and health measures NGPS will implement to support the health and safety of our students and staff.
 Important guidelines around screening for illness, hand washing, physical distancing where possible, cleaning and disinfecting, cohorts and personal protective equipment (PPE) can be found within the Handbook.
 Each school will follow this Handbook and also build school-specific information to best fit their community.

-Schools and classes will look different this year as we all follow COVID-19 health measures.
+Schools and classes look different this year as we follow COVID-19 health measures.
 These measures include:

 Daily, routine health screening for all staff and students

-- Before coming to school each day, all staff and students must use the COVID-19 Alberta Health Daily Checklist to decide whether they can attend school or must stay home.
+- Before coming to school each day, all staff and students must use the Daily COVID-19 Screening Questionnaire to decide whether they can attend school or must stay home.

 - Families and staff are not required to manually fill out the form or to submit the form to their school.
 The questionnaire is a tool to assess wellness before coming to school.
 Students who have any symptoms noted on the questionnaire cannot attend school.